 “6.32 Children and young people may experience a wide range of social and emotional difficulties which manifest themselves in many ways.
 These may include becoming withdrawn or isolated, as well as displaying challenging, disruptive or disturbing behaviour.
 These behaviours may reflect underlying mental health difficulties such as anxiety or depression, self-harming, substance misuse, eating disorders or physical symptoms that are medically unexplained.
 Other children and young people may have disorders such as attention deficit disorder, attention deficit hyperactive disorder or attachment disorder.”
-(Department for Education & Department for Health, 2015)
+(Department for Education and Department for Health (PDF), 2015)

 Children and young people may also experience SEMH but have no formal recognition in terms of diagnosis or special educational needs categorisation.

 For further information please read our factsheets:

 - Social, emotional and mental health and wellbeing (PDF)